Undergraduate: How to apply

-- For spring 2018 admission
+- For spring 2022 admission

 Friday, Nov.
-3, 2017
+5, 2021

-- For fall 2018 admission
+- For fall 2022 admission

 Graduate: How to apply

+Currently, all admission events will be held in person, except for an online NSAD on February 25.
 In the unlikely event that weather forces WMU to close, School of Music auditions will need to be canceled.
 Information on the University's status may be found at www.wmich.edu or by calling (269) 387-1001.
 Information on the status of School of Music auditions will be available at (269) 387-4672.